 We pride ourselves on providing a straight-talking, jargon-free approach, ensuring you fully understand your position and options throughout every stage of the process.
 Depending on the circumstances, we may also be able to pursue your claim on the basis of a No Win No Fee agreement, minimising any financial risk to you.

-Yes, we will always offer you a free initial interview and free initial advice, even if we then conclude that for whatever reason we are unable to take up your case on a ‘no win no fee’ basis.
-It will therefore never cost you anything to seek initial advice from us and you have nothing to lose in doing so.
+Yes, we will always offer you a free initial interview and free initial advice, even if we then conclude that we are unable to take your case on a ‘no win no fee’ basis.
+It will never cost you anything to seek initial advice from us and you have nothing to lose in doing so.

 No, your compensation is tax free, although you can only recover loss of earnings net of income tax and national insurance.